• Proposed

 Conservation Actions

-Undertake surveys to identify and protect habitat known to host this species.
+Surveys should be undertaken to identify and protect habitat known to host this species.
 Logging and machine clearing of understory vegetation should be limited in mature (or old growth forest) in areas where this species is likely to occur.
+Habitat limitations for this species should be identified as it may be restricted to mature and old growth forests in the Pacific Northwest.

 Use and Trade